Best Racing Games on PS4 2021: 6 Driving Sims and Arcade Racers You Should Try

 Racing games have been a hot ticket item since Sony released the first Play Station.
 Each new year brings more great games, and each one brings with it realistic experiences and a wider selection of cars and tracks.
 The line-up is impressive – particularly on PS4.

-Games like GT Sport, Project Cars, and Assetto Corsa bring with them unbelievable levels of detail and realism – the water and lighting effects, car details, and incredible physics engines, will make you forget you’re sat on your sofa.
+Games like GT Sport, Project Cars, and Assetto Corsa bring with them unbelievable levels of detail and realism – the water and lighting effects, car details, and incredible physics engines will make you forget you’ve sat on your sofa.
 Of course, there are still games for more casual racing fans too.
-If you like speeding through traffic in a vinyl-emblazoned Lamborghini or slowly improving your setup over the course of many games, there’s a racing game for you.
+If you like speeding through traffic in a vinyl-emblazoned Lamborghini or slowly improving your setup throughout many games, there’s a racing game for you.

-Opposed to other racing games like Need for Speed and Forza, sim racing games offer a more immersive driving experience.
-With more controls and the ability to increase your experience through levels, the games we’ve listed below are more life-like than others in the same genre.
+Unlike other racing games like Need for Speed and Forza, sim racing games offer a more immersive driving experience.
+With more controls and the ability to increase your abilities through levels, the games we’ve listed below are more life-like than others in the same genre.

-The best racing games on the PS4 in 2020
+The Best Racing Games on the PS4 in 2021

-In practice, GT Sport gives you one of the most immersive racing experiences ever created, with pristine graphics, exclusive concept cars, and a very well supported eSports mode, too.
-We need to mention it’s also available on PlayStation VR too, for an even more immersive experience!
-If you like racing games, you’ll want to buy this – it’s just a shame there are no classic cars!
-Read my review of GT Sport here.
+In practice, GT Sport gives you one of the most immersive racing experiences ever created, with realistic graphics, exclusive concept cars, multiple views, and a very well-supported eSports mode.
+We need to mention it’s also available on PlayStation VR for an even more immersive experience!
+If you like racing games, you’ll want to buy this.

 This game gives players a more realistic driving experience with 4k resolution and 60 FPS.
-With hundreds of cars to choose from and dozens of tracks, there’s plenty to keep even the everyday gamer occupied.
+GT Sport offers hundreds of cars to choose from and dozens of tracks, plus there’s plenty to keep the everyday gamer occupied.

 Another thing that makes Gran Turismo iconic is anyone (regardless of experience) can enjoy the gameplay.
 From amateurs to those who have played Gran Turismo for years, the difficulty levels are just right.

-Project Cars 3 is the third release in the Project Cars series.
+Project Cars 3, released August 28, 2020, is the third BANDAI NAMCO racer in the Project Cars series.
 Offering a wide array of customizable cars and over 120 tracks, it’s no wonder why racing enthusiasts love Project Cars.

 Although it features a similar amount of racers to GT Sport, Project Cars 3 covers much bigger distances.
 This installment is much different from its predecessors in nearly every way.
-Many players liken it to Forza, while others are more critical of the menu layouts and customization options that aren’t close to the options of Gran Turismo.
-One thing that has certainly improved is the handling though, making it a more enjoyable racing game.
+Many players liken it to Forza, while others are more critical of the menu layouts and customization options than those in Gran Turismo.
+One thing that has undoubtedly improved is the handling, though, making it a more enjoyable racing game.

 DiRT 5, released Nov.
-12, 2020, by Codemasters Inc., is one of the best racing games I’ve played recently, though it’s somehow eclipsed by DiRT 5.
+12, 2020, by Codemasters Inc., is one of the coolest graphical racing games out there for the PS4.
 The graphics are gorgeous, with day and night stages looking almost photorealistic at points, and there’s so much content on offer this time around, too.
-If you want to play online, bash into cones, or just mess around in RallyCross races, you’ll find a mode in Dirt 5 that lets you do it – and the handling is also amazing.
+If you want to play online, bash into cones, or just mess around in RallyCross races, you’ll find a mode in Dirt 5 that lets you do it, and the handling is also impressive.

-In simulation mode, keeping your car on the track is tricky, challenging, and extremely rewarding when you get it right – but an arcade mode keeps things exciting and enjoyable for more arcade-focused gamers, too.
-Play career mode and advance through levels or spend time running on over 70 routes in 10 global locations full of various terrain and weather conditions.
+In simulation mode, keeping your car on the race track is tricky, challenging, and extremely rewarding when you get it right.
+Still, arcade mode keeps things exciting and enjoyable for more arcade-focused gamers, too.
+Play the career mode and advance through levels.
+Spend time driving on over 70 routes in 10 global locations full of various terrain and weather conditions.
 The visuals will have you amazed as you kick up dirt, slide around in the rain, and see stunning architecture along the way.

 If you don’t like rallying yet, you certainly will after buying DiRT 5.

 If you’re a fan of racing sims, Assetto Corsa is a must-have.
-Following months of delays on PS4 and Xbox One, the PC racer’s favourite finally made its way to the console in 2016.
+Following months of delays on PS4 and Xbox One, the game finally made its way to the console in 2016.
 Assetto Corsa is an older game, but the value in realism is high, which makes it a long-running favorite.

-There’s a great range of cars and tracks to drive – including my local circuit, Brands Hatch – and DLC is being released all the time.
-Multiplayer on Assetto Corsa is by no means perfect, and the graphics don’t look as pretty as some games now, but overall it remains the best racing sim you can buy in 2021.
+There’s a great range of cars and plenty of tracks to drive, including Brands Hatch, and DLC is being released all the time.
+Multiplayer on Assetto Corsa is by no means perfect, and the graphics don’t look as pretty as some games now, but overall, it remains one of the best racing sims you can buy in 2021.

 DiRT 4 might have eclipsed it, but DiRT Rally is still a great game.
 With a steering wheel and shifter, this game offers one of the most immersive driving experiences out there, and it even has an optional PSVR DLC for Virtual driving.

-Every year, Codemasters releases a new version of its official Formula 1 game, and each one improves on the rest.
-While on the surface it might appear very similar to last year’s game, F1 2018 features vastly improved handling, along with all the cars and tracks from this year’s championship.
+Codemasters releases a new version of its official Formula 1 game every year, and each one improves on the rest.
+While on the surface, it might appear very similar to last year’s game, F1 2021 features vastly improved handling, along with all the racing tracks and cars you’d come to expect.

-F1 2017 introduced an interesting progression system to cars, but it’s been improved substantially.
-There are far more improvement programs and practices available to help you improve, and an even wider range of classic F1 cars to drive.
+There are far more improvement programs and practices available to help you improve and an even more comprehensive range of classic F1 cars to drive.